BLOOMINGTON – Meyers Leonard stood near Indiana's basket, dazed.

 Indiana trailed the Illini 44-42, but then scored 12 of the game's next 14 points.

 Zeller started the spurt with a basket.
-Jordan Hulls, who had 15 points, made a jumper.
+Hulls made a jumper.
 Hulls answered a dunk by Illinois' Myke Henry by making a three-pointer to give IU a 49-46 lead.

 Zeller then scored while getting fouled.
 He added the free throw to stretch the lead to 52-46.
 Zeller scored while making contact with Leonard, extending the lead to 54-46 with 15:24 remaining.